JetBrains/teamcity-sdk-docs/topics/plugins-packaging.md

 To use plugin dependencies, add the \`dependencies\` tag into the plugin xml descriptor:

-Example of the server\-side plugin descriptor using plugin dependencies:
+Example of the server-side plugin descriptor using plugin dependencies:

 ```xml